vishalsingh-11/PINN-for-heat-Transfer/README.md

 - Application of PINNs to address the sensor placement problem.
 - Identification of optimal sensor locations for capturing crucial information about a given system or environment.
 - Detailed project report highlighting implementation details, methodology, and results.
+- The code implementation is still a work in progress.

 ## Acknowledgments